aayushsingh8217/LeetcodeProblem_Solutions/README.md

 └── README.md

-Each problem has its own directory, named `ProblemN`, where `N` represents the problem number.
+Each problem has its own directory, named `Problem_Question`.
 Inside each problem directory, you will find the following files:

-- `Solution.cpp`: The C++ implementation of the problem solution.
+- `Problem_question.cpp`: The C++ implementation of the problem solution.
-- `README.md`: A detailed explanation of the problem and solution approach, along with analysis of time and space complexity.
+- `README.md`: The Problem along with it's difficulty level(easy,medium,hard) along with example test cases and constraints.

 ## How to Use